Quantum and classical approaches in statistical physics: some basic inequalities: Free energy (quantum case)

-Relations \eqref{3.9} imply the following assertion: \begin{Cy} The equilibrium state $P_{st}$ is a minimum state of the free energy $F_q$. \end{Cy} The strategy $P_{n}$ is common for players free energy $F_{q}$ and the mean energy $E_{q}$.
-Hence the following statement is valid: \begin{Pn} The free energy $F_{q}$ and the mean energy $E_{q}$ are cooperating members of the game.\end{Pn}
+Relations \eqref{3.9} imply the following assertion. \begin{Cy} The equilibrium state $P_{st}$ is a minimum state of the free energy $F_q$. \end{Cy} The strategy $P_{n}$ is common for entropy $S_{q}$ and mean energy $E_{q}$.
+Hence, the following statement is valid. \begin{Pn} The mean energy $E_{q}$ and the entropy $S_q$ are cooperating members of the game with common goal (minimize the free energy).\end{Pn} The strategy $P_n$ is optimal (see Definition 2.3)

-Using Proposition 3.3, Corollary 3.3 and relations \eqref{1.4}-\eqref{1.6} we obtain the statements: \begin{Cy} The equilibrium state $P_{st}$ is a minimum state of the regularized free energy $F_r$. \end{Cy} \begin{Pn} The generalized free energy $\mathcal{F}_{r}$ and the generalized mean energy $\mathcal{E}_{r}$ are cooperating members of the game.\end{Pn}
+Using Proposition 3.3, Corollary 3.3 and relations \eqref{1.4}-\eqref{1.6} we obtain the statements: \begin{Cy} The equilibrium state $P_{st}$ is a minimum state of the regularized free energy $\clf_r$. \end{Cy} \begin{Pn} The regularized free energy $\mathcal{F}_{r}$, the regularized mean energy $\mathcal{E}_{r}$ and the regularized entropy $S_r$ are cooperating members of the game.\end{Pn}